Cities of London and Westminster (UK Parliament constituency): Current

+The new boundaries reflect the local authority boundary review which came into effect in May 2022.
+The seat was expanded to bring the electorate within the permitted range by adding the Abbey Road and Regent's Park wards which were previously in the abolished constituency of Westminster North.

 Constituency profile

 The Cities of London and Westminster seat contains the two historical centres of the capital.
-The City of London is an international financial centre - while Westminster, home to the Buckingham Palace, Houses of Parliament, Whitehall and 10 Downing Street, represents Britain's political centre.
+The City of London is an international financial centre, while Westminster, home to Buckingham Palace, the Houses of Parliament, Whitehall and 10 Downing Street, represents Britain's political centre.

-The seat includes iconic landmarks such as Buckingham Palace and St Paul's Cathedral, the West End's Theatreland and Soho.
+The seat includes iconic landmarks such as St Paul's Cathedral, the West End's Theatreland and Soho.
 Some of the country's wealthiest residents live in exclusive Mayfair, Belgravia and Knightsbridge.
-Less than half the population was born in the UK - a fifth hail from elsewhere in Europe, while one in twenty is American, according to the 2011 Census.
+Less than half the population were born in the UK - a fifth hail from elsewhere in Europe, while one in twenty is American, according to the 2011 Census.